What Are The 14 Types Of Dwarfism? | Essential Medical Facts

 Achondroplasia is the most common type of dwarfism.

-Hypochondroplasia features mild short stature.
+Hypochondroplasia features milder short-limb short stature.

-Spondyloepiphyseal dysplasia affects spine and limb growth.
+Spondyloepiphyseal dysplasia affects spine and epiphyseal growth.

-Diastrophic dysplasia causes joint deformities.
+Diastrophic dysplasia causes short limbs, joint deformities, and clubfoot.

 Frequently Asked Questions